jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 * It’s easy to implement incorrectly
 * It’s easy to reference from almost anywhere within a design, which can cause additional issues

-# Singleton’s Purpose in a Design
+# Singleton’s Single Purpose in a Design
 As I pointed out in [What is an Object?](https://jhumelsine.github.io/2025/09/03/what-is-an-object.html), Singleton’s purpose is to ensure that there’s no more than one instance for a class.

 The GoF defined Singleton’s intent as: